 Battle for Tatts, not good for anyone

-Another aspect to consider is that a prolonged battle for who gets to take control is not going to be good for anyone.
+Another aspect to consider is that a prolonged battle is not going to be good for anyone.
 The Lottery Division is not likely to be a good fit for Tabcorp, who has no experience running a lottery.
 Tatts Group lottery has matured into a stable business with around seven million customers.
 It is only recently that its lotto came under threat from other operators, such as Lottoland.